Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

 The sign of $v_1$ splitting can reveal which aspect of the EM field is dominant.
-When the Hall effect overcomes the Faraday and Coulomb effects, the $v_1$ of positively charged particles ($h^+$) at positive rapidity becomes positive, and the opposite happens for $h^-$.
-This eventually causes the splitting in $v_1$, as illustrated in Fig.~\ref{cartoon}.
-The produced medium expands longitudinally, indicated by velocity $\vec{u}$.
+When the Hall effect overcomes the Faraday and Coulomb effects, the $v_1$ of positive charges ($h^+$) at $y>0$ becomes positive, and the opposite happens for $h^-$.
+This causes the splitting in $v_1$, as illustrated in Fig.~\ref{cartoon}.
+The produced medium expands longitudinally.
 The directions of the resultant electric currents due to Faraday, Hall and Coulomb effects are shown.
 The $v_1$ directions for $h^{+}$ and $h^{-}$ are illustrated for the case where the Hall current exceeds the Faraday+Coulomb current.
-When the Faraday+Coulomb effect is stronger, then the $v_1$ directions for $h^+$ and $h^-$ are reversed.
-The $v_1$ splitting between opposite-charge light hadron pairs like $\pi^\pm$, $K^\pm$, $p-\bar{p}$, etc.~\cite{Gursoy:2018yai,Voronyuk:2014rna,Toneev:2016bri,Oliva:2019kin} as well as heavy pairs like $D^{0}\,(c\bar{u})$ and $\overline{D^{0}}\,(\bar{c}u)$~\cite{Das:2016cwd} has been predicted.
-The predicted splitting for the latter is stronger, suggesting a large effect of the magnetic field on heavy quarks due to their early production time and large relaxation time in the medium~\cite{Das:2016cwd}.
+When the Faraday+Coulomb effect is stronger, the $v_1$ directions for $h^+$ and $h^-$ are reversed.
+The $v_1$ splitting between opposite-charge light hadron pairs like $\pi^\pm$, $K^\pm$, $p-\bar{p}$, etc.~\cite{Gursoy:2018yai,Voronyuk:2014rna,Toneev:2016bri,Oliva:2019kin} as well as heavy pairs like $D^{0}\,(c\bar{u})$ and $\overline{D^{0}}\,(\bar{c}u)$~\cite{Das:2016cwd,Chatterjee:2017ahy,Chatterjee:2018lsx} has been predicted.
+The predicted splitting for the latter is stronger, suggesting dominance of the magnetic field on heavy quarks due to their early production and large relaxation time in the medium~\cite{Das:2016cwd,Chatterjee:2017ahy,Chatterjee:2018lsx}.